New Age Rules to Online Hotel Sales

 Online Travel Agencies

-If you are selling rooms online then you can not be on OTAs.
-OTAs are an important part of the modern day traveler’s inspiration and research process.
-A traveler can visit anywhere between 18 to 105 websites, which often include a large number of OTA sites before they making a purchase decision.
+If you are selling rooms online then you cannot skip OTAs.
+OTAs are an important part of the modern-day traveler's inspiration and research process.
+A traveler can visit anywhere between 18 to 105 websites, which often include a large number of OTA sites before making a purchase decision.
 Thus, the OTAs help expose your brand and your room inventory to hundreds of online users daily.
-Apart from the bone of contention held over rate parity and commissions, one of the biggest deterrent to hotels not pushing their room inventory to the multitude of OTAs available is the inability to manage hotel room inventory on these online channels.
+Apart from the bone of contention held over rate parity and commissions, one of the biggest deterrents to hotels not pushing their room inventory to the multitude of OTAs available is the inability to manage hotel room inventory on these online channels.

 Brand Website